ya9iz/Project_Capstone/README.md

 [File Descriptions](#file-descriptions)

 [Results](#results)

+## Requirements
+There are several libraries we are going to use in this notebook:

+Sklearn
+Pandas
+Matplotlib
+Numpy
+Math
+Json

 ## Introduction
 The Starbucks data set contains shows customer behavior on the Starbucks rewards mobile app.
 In this project, I try to provide a solution for how Starbucks should deal with customers, which promotions and to whom this promotions should be provided.